 Water.
 Sections 19-59 and 19-60 contain water regulations.
 The existing regulations state that major subdivisions inside the Primary Service Area (PSA) must connect to the James City Service Authority or Newport News Waterworks water system and the public sewer system.
 The subdivider of any major subdivision outside the PSA is required to construct a central water system including distribution lines, storage, treatment, and supply facilities within the subdivision.
-The proposed revised language maintains this requirement for subdivisions submitted prior to the date of Ordinance adoption but requires subdivisions submitted after Ordinance adoption to utilize individual well lots, since these lots will be a minimum of 20 acres.
+The proposed revised language maintains this requirement for subdivisions submitted prior to the date of Ordinance adoption but requires subdivisions submitted after Ordinance adoption to utilize individual well lots.